NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Fan of Falling Words.md

 * * *

 **Effect** You manifest the tapestry of your words, causing the image you depict on the fan to leap off its leaves.
 The fan casts [[Spells/Mirage|Mirage]] to your specifications (DC 27 Will check save to disbelieve).
-While this only takes three actions to perform (as opposed to the spell's normal 10 minutes of casting), the effect has no range, and the 50-foot burst it creates is centered on you.
+While this only takes three actions to perform (as opposed to the spell's normal 10 minutes of casting), the effect has no range, and the @Template\[burst|distance:50\] it creates is centered on you.

 *Source: Pathfinder #199: To Bloom Below the Web* *OGL*